 - Wrist injuries

 Most people that have carpal tunnel will notice that their symptoms gradually worsen over time.
 It is important to be evaluated in the early stages to slow or stop the progression of carpal tunnel syndrome.
-An orthopedic surgeon will examine your hand and test for nerve damage.
+An orthopedic surgeon will examine your hand and wrist and test for nerve damage.
 An EMG or Nerve Conduction Study will help confirm if there is too much pressure on the nerve.
-Sometimes an ultrasound or other imaging test will also be ordered.
+Sometimes an ultrasound, x-ray or MRI will also be ordered.
+These tests help your doctor determine the severity of your carpal tunnel syndrome.